LEESZUHAN/powernap/PrivacyPolicy.md

 ### User Preferences
 - **Nap duration settings**: Your preferred nap duration choices
 - **App usage statistics**: Feature usage frequency and patterns, used to improve the app experience
+- **Age group settings**: Used to adjust heart rate threshold criteria

 ## How We Use Information